ensuro/forta-monitoring/README.md

 - 43884039 (99% UR on Koala Jr (BMA reg.)
 (0xBC33c283A37d46ABA17BC5F8C27b27242688DeC6))

 You can test against this blocks with `DEBUG_MODE=true npm run block $BLOCK_NUMBER`.

+## Failed transaction monitoring

+### Description

+Alerts when a failed transaction from a given address is seen.

+### Alerts

+- `failedTransactions`
+  - Fired when a matching transaction is found
+  - Severity is always set to "high"
+  - Type is always set to info

+### Test data

+The agent behaviout can be verified with the following blocks:

+- 45229979 (Failed transaction for Innovation Zone Relay(0x257D6896F0053648F9bB9310ef3b046fc2079994))